 The independence of the Directors is assessed by the BoD immediately after their appointment, during their term of office if circumstances relevant to independence arise, and in any case on an annual basis, taking into account the information provided by the persons concerned or available to the Company.
 After the appointment, the Board discloses the outcome of its assessment in a statement released to the market and, subsequently, in the Corporate Governance Report.
 On the renewal of the BoD in 2022, when accepting their candidacy, 9 Directors declared that they met the independence requirement of Recommendation 7 of the CG Code, as enacted by s.
 11 of the Regulation of the BoD and Board Committees.
 At a meeting on 12 May 2022, the Board ascertained that the Directors concerned met the independence requirement, and disclosed the outcome of their assessment.
-Following the resignation of the non-executive non-independent Director Francesco Gaetano Caltagirone on 26 May 2022, the Board coopted Stefano Marsaglia and ascertained his independence as defined by s.
-11 of the Regulation of the BoD and Board Committees, which enacts Recommendation 7 of the CG Code, as well as by the CLFI and insurance supervisory regulations.
+Following the resignation of the non-executive non-independence as defined by s.
+11 of the Regulation of the Board coopted Stefano Marsaglia and ascertained his independence as defined by s.
+11 of the Regulation 7 of the CG Code, as well as by the CLFI and insurance supervisory regulations.

 This assessment was repeated following its confirmation by the 2023 General Meeting.
-On 31 December 2023, 10 of the 12 non-executive Directors met the independence requirements of the CG Code.
+On 31 December 2023, 10 of the 12 nonexecutive Directors met the independence requirements of the CG Code.
 The number of non-executive and independent Directors is sufficient to guarantee that their opinion has decisive importance when decisions are taken by the Board of Directors.
 Their professional backgrounds enable the Board of Directors and its Committees to embark on challenging, in-depth discussions of the subjects presented to them: the Board Committees envisaged by the CG Code consist for the majority of - and are all chaired by - non-executive and Independent Directors, whose support for the decisions of the Board of Directors has increased considerably in the last few years, as illustrated in the section dedicated to the Board Committees.